Freesat: Video on demand

 In December 2015, Freesat announced the availability of an application for the Netflix subscription TV streaming service on the Humax HDR-1000S, HDR-1010S, HDR-1100S and HB-1000S Freetime receivers.
 Netflix is expected to be available on other Freetime receivers in the future.

 In January 2016, Saorview, the Irish free TV service, announced it would be launching an online catch-up and on-demand TV service using the commercial version of the Freetime software, including EPG roll-back and remote recording, with Freesat providing a fully managed service.

 In September 2016, the BBC closed the MHEG version of the BBC iPlayer (V2) used on some older connected TVs and receivers (manufactured between 2008 and 2014).
 Freesat Freetime equipment using the HbbTV version was unaffected.
 The BBC recommended that consumers should purchase replacement receivers to continue to receive iPlayer.

 In October 2016, STV Player was made available to Freesat viewers.
 The online live streaming and catch-up service operated by STV shows ITV programmes and content from its own archive.

 All4 (formerly 4OD) was added to the [Humax] Freesat service soon after its launch online; however, due to fee increases at the start of 2018, Channel 4 have withdrawn the All4 on-demand service from all boxes that carry the Freesat Freetime service, from 22 February 2018 as well as taking Channel 4HD from all HD-capable Freesat devices.

 In September 2018, catch-up service UKTV Play joined the Freesat on-demand services, offering catch-up programming from UKTV's channels, including Dave, Yesterday, Really and Drama.

 In March 2019, Channel 5's Demand 5 app provided catch-up for Channel 5, 5 STAR, 5 USA, 5 SELECT, 5 Spike and Paramount Network was replaced on Freesat by My5, with a change in the user interface, a selection of programmes from partner channels, BLAZE, BET, PBS America, Real Stories, Spark and Together, and some programmes shown online exclusively or ahead of broadcast.

 Reception equipment

 Receivers

 At the launch of the service, there were two types of Freesat receivers available —standard definition-only receivers and high definition-capable receivers.
+The first set-top boxes were made by Bush, Goodmans and Grundig (the Alba Group) and also by Humax.
 As of July 2010, there were eleven companies licensed to produce Freesat boxes and televisions.
 Humax launched a Freesat recorder, Freesat+, which became available to the public in November 2008.

 On 17 October 2012, Humax released the first Freetime receiver, the Humax HDR-1000S.

 In September 2018, Freesat announced that Arris International would produce Freesat's 3rd generation set-top box.
 The new boxes, which support 4K, were eventually released in February 2020 by CommScope, who purchased Arris International in 2019.